Disability Royal Commission support services

-Free counselling support from Blue Knot Foundation is now available for people with disability, their families and carers, and anyone affected by the Disability Royal Commission.
+Trauma-informed counselling support from Blue Knot Foundation is available for people with disability that have experienced violence, abuse, neglect and exploitation, as well as their families and carers, and anyone affected by the Disability Royal Commission.

 Call the National Counselling and Referral Service on 1800 421 468 or (02) 6146 1468 to find:

 - support for making choices about telling your story to the Disability Royal Commission

 - information on other practical supports available to you.